Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

   T - T connector

 But that is not all!
 The two types can be connected together.
-According to the official documentation the only way of connecting them is using an active hub::
+According to the official documentation the woke only way of connecting them is using an active hub::

 	 A------T------T------TR